What is Scholastic Bowl?

 Bonuses: A bonus question is read only if a team answers a tossup correctly.
 A bonus is a multi-part question focused around a central theme, but are not related to the tossups that precede them.
 Bonuses are played by the entire team as a group; each team may discuss possible answers out loud with each other before giving an answer to the moderator.
 Bonuses usually have three parts: one is easy, one is hard, and the third is of medium difficulty.
 In some rule sets, only the team that correctly answered the tossup may answer a bonus question.
 In most games you’ll play in Illinois, however, the team that correctly answered the tossup has the first opportunity to answer each part of a bonus question, and the opposing team gets the chance to answer any bonus parts that the first team gets wrong.
 This is called a “bounceback” or a “rebound.”

-Scholastic bowl questions cover a wide range of academic subjects, but some subjects are given more importance than others.
+Categories: Scholastic bowl questions cover a wide range of academic subjects, but some subjects are given more importance than others.
 History, science, and literature are considered the three “major” subjects of scholastic bowl.
-In a game with 20 tossups, 12 of those tossups will usually be apportioned to those three categories, with the remaining eight tossups divided between geography, math, religion, mythology, visual art, music, philosophy, social sciences like psychology and economics, current events, and popular culture.
+In a game with 20 tossups, 12 of those tossups will usually be apportioned to those three categories, with the remaining eight tossups divided between geography, math, visual art, music, religion, mythology, philosophy, social sciences like psychology and economics, current events, and popular culture.